 Liti Haramaty - Secretary

-Liti have lived in East Brunswick with her family since 1998.
-She is a member of the town’s Environmental Commission since 2002 and a founding member of the Friends of the EB EC.
-Liti received a Master of Science degree in Ecology in 1987, and has worked at SUNY Stony Brook and Brookhaven National Lab.
-Since 1999 she has been employed at the Institute of Marine and Coastal Sciences, Rutgers University.
-She has been involved in a variety of research projects such as drug discovery from natural products, programmed cell death in phytoplankton, human effects on coral reefs, and more.
-At Rutgers she also initiated and continues to organize a program for children on “Take Our Daughters and Sons to Work Day”, during which children get to be “an oceanographer for a day”.
-Liti was involved in helping expand the foreign language collection of the town’s public library and started two community related web sites.
-Liti likes gardening, maintains a plot at the East Brunswick Community Garden, and enjoys cooking with fresh produce from the garden.
+Liti has lived in East Brunswick with her husband and two children since 1998.
+She is a member of the town’s Environmental Commission (EBEC) since 2002, a founding member of the Friends of the EBEC and an ANJEC (Association of NJ Environmental Commission) trustee.
+Liti received a Bachelor’s of Science degree in Biology form Ben-Gurion University and a Master of Science in Ecology from Bar-Ilan University, both in Israel, where she grew up.
+Since moving to the US she has worked at SUNY Stony Brook, Brookhaven National Lab and NY Sea Grant.
+Since 1999 she has been working at the Department of Marine and Coastal Sciences, Rutgers University.
+At Rutgers she has been involved in a variety of research projects such as drug discovery from natural products, programmed cell death in phytoplankton, human effects on coral reefs, and more.
+At Rutgers she also initiated a program for children on “Take Our Daughters and Sons to Work Day”, during which children get to be “an oceanographer for a day”.
+Liti is the Social Media coordinator for the East Brunswick Education Foundation, was involved expanding the foreign language collection of the town’s public library and started two community related web sites.

 Lois Moskowitz- Treasurer